signalogic/SigSRF_SDK/mediaTest_readme.md

 The first example has one (1) AMR-WB 12650 bps stream and two (2) EVS 13200 bps streams, the second has two (2) AMR-NB 12200 bps streams and the third has two (EVS) 13200 bps streams and three (3) AMR-WB 12650 bps streams (one of the AMR-WB streams is an RFC8108, or "child" channel).

+mediaMin command line arguments in the above examples are explained in [mediaMin Command Line Quick-Reference](#user-content-mediamincommandlinequick-reference).

 <a name="StaticSessionConfig"></a>
 ### Static Session Configuration